 When you’re a sole proprietor, there’s no legal distinction between your personal income and your business income.
 Incorporating by forming an LLC (which stands for “limited liability company”) provides a measure of financial and legal protection by creating a clear distinction between personal and business finances.
 S corps, according to the IRS, “elect to pass corporate income, losses, deductions, and credits through to their shareholders for federal tax purposes.”
 That means that the shareholders report income and losses on their personal taxes.

 “Which entity is the best form depends on structure, liability, management, and tax considerations,” Knaack says.
 “I suggest that a sole proprietorship incorporate as soon as they start their business.
 There is no reason to risk your personal assets.”

 LLCs are common and easy to form.
 Plus, they can consist of just one person or many people.
 As such, they’re a popular choice.
 Meanwhile, an S-Corp is an option for businesses with multiple owners.
-Legal considerations like taxes and formation vary state to state.
+Small-business legal considerations like taxes and formation vary state to state.